 Not necessarily!
 Let’s say you set up a Journey to understand how users navigate from your Pricing Page.
 It’s possible that a user enters your site and begins their session on the Homepage before they visit your Pricing Page.
 FullStory will capture their activity in the Journey from the Pricing Page forward.
 Similarly, if a Journey ends with a Demo Request Form, FullStory will show you all of the steps a user takes leading up to that point.
 They may continue on and take other steps before exiting their session, but your Journey will only display data up to your chosen end point.

 Why don’t I see any available Pages or Events when creating my Journey?

 There are a few reasons why you might encounter this issue.

-- Pages haven’t been configured.
-If you’re new to FullStory, it can take up to 24 hours after you start recording sessions for the Learned Pages algorithm to configure Pages on your behalf.
+Pages haven’t been configured.
+If you’re new to FullStory, it can take up to 24 hours after you start capturing sessions for the Learned Pages algorithm to configure Pages on your behalf.
 We’d recommend waiting a day and then trying again, or configuring your own Page Settings if you’re really eager.

 Why do I see a message that says “No results found?”